Beginnings and Endings

 I am Kali from the West

-I came into this world
+I come into this world

-as much from Spirit as any male deity
+from Spirit like any male deity

 but am often perceived by the fearful